 37. And there was a great windstorm, and the waves broke over the boat so that it was now filling up.

-38. And yet, he was in the stern, asleep on a pillow, and they woke him up and said to him, “Teacher, don’t you care that we’re about to die?”
+38. And yet, he was in the stern, sleeping on a pillow, and they woke him up and said to him, “Teacher, don’t you care that we’re about to die?”

 39. And waking up, he commanded the wind and said to the sea, “Silence!
 Be quiet!”
 And the wind ceased, and there was a great calm.